D4mianWayne/POCs/README.md

 ## Contents

 - **CVE PoCs**: Demonstrations for CVEs with detailed explanations and exploitation techniques.
-- **Vulnerability PoCs**: PoCs for security vulnerabilities not assigned with CVEs, covering a wide range of topics such as SQL injection, XSS, RCE, etc.
+- **Vulnerability PoCs**: PoCs for security vulnerabilities not assigned with CVEs, much rather techniques or helpful scripts.
 - **Exploit Scripts**: Python scripts, shell scripts, and other tools developed to exploit specific vulnerabilities.

-## Contribution

-Contributions to this repository are welcome!
-If you have developed a PoC for a CVE or a security vulnerability, feel free to submit a pull request.
-Please ensure that your contribution follows the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+hat your contribution follows the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Disclaimer